DOML-Lang/DOML/doml_formal_spec.md

 - Whitespace is important in *IR*
 - At least one space has to exist between the *IR* command and the parameter.
-- Each line can only contain one *IR* command and a parameter (i.e. there must be a newline between each 'Instruction')
-  - You can put multiple *IR* commands on the same line using `,`
+- At least one newline between commands (i.e. commands can't exist on the same line)
-- Comments can only appear between 'Instructions' and at the top/bottom, i.e. they can't exist after the *IR* command and before the parameter.

 #### Architecture